 According to the 1938 Federal Food, Drug, and Cosmetic Act, certain drugs are classified as prescription drugs due to the fact that they may have potentially harmful effects if not consumed in accordance with instructions set by a licensed healthcare professional.

 While some CBD products are available at your local pharmacy, this does not mean that you need a doctor’s approval in order to purchase them.
 CBD does not require a prescription.

 Make Sure You Buy From a Reputable CBD Company

-At the same time, these circumstances have also led to a situation where there is a wide variety of CBD oils and other similar products readily available for purchase.
+At the same time, these circumstances have also led to a situation where there is a wide variety of CBD oils and other similar products readily available for purchase from CBD companies.

 Thus, it is even more important for a consumer to do their research on a CBD brand before deciding on a product.

 A lack of regulations on CBD products that do not contain more than the allowed THC contents has led to a number of products that are falsely advertised as containing more CBD than they actually have.

 However, there are a number of ways to ensure that you are still buying a legitimate product.

 Look into the company that produces the product.
 Have they been issued any warnings by the FDA for selling mislabeled products?
 What is their reputation amongst the CBD community?
 Are they transparent about their sourcing and production process?